 ABSTRACT

 The study was conducted to study the profile of Women Agriculture Officers and Challenges and Insights elicited by the Women Agriculture Officers in Andhra Pradesh.
 Ex Post-Facto research design was followed for the study.
 The study was conducted in all the thirteen districts of Andhra Pradesh during the year 2020-21.
 From each of the selected district ten Women Agriculture Officers were selected as respondents by following simple random sampling procedure.
 The sample constituted to a total of 130 respondents.
 The data was collected with the help of a Questionnaire through google forms, personal interview method and data obtained was analyzed.
 The detailed analysis of profile of Women Agriculture Officers revealed that majority of WAOs were middle age, completed B.Sc.
 (Ag.), medium experience, rural background, medium distance travelled from the residence, medium number of trainings undergone, medium number of subordinates working, business person as spouse and using own vehicle for office duties.
 Among various personal constraints faced by Women Agriculture Officers, the major constraints expressed by majority of them was lack of Govt. transportation facilities (61.46, Rank I) followed by lack of adequate and equitable sanitation facilities at work place (53.31, Rank II), family related issues such as child care, household work (48.58, Rank III), lack of time for revitalization of mind and body (47.46, Rank IV) and lack of support from society (39.19, Rank V).
 Among various administrative constraints the major constraints expressed by the majority of them were heavy workload and hectic schedule of working untimely instructions with a mean score of 61.46 (Rank I) followed by cumbersome reporting and documentation 54.08 (Rank II), a mean score of 49.23 was observed for inadequate manpower (Rank III), untimely release of funds of more clerical work 47.42 (Rank IV) and high political interference 37.81 (Rank V).
 Among various technological constraints faced by Women Agriculture Officers, the major constraint expressed by majority of them were release of inputs in late season 60.88 (Rank I) followed by lack of location specific technologies 54.73 (Rank II), no time for refreshing knowledge 50.15 (Rank III), less number of refreshing trainings on ICTs 47.15 (Rank IV) and no time for visiting demonstration acts frequently 37.08 (Rank V).
+(Abstract should be concise with main findings and content)

 Keywords: